 b) International & Industry Exchange,

 Each module provides individual options out of which GSB candidates can choose offers which best contribute to their needs.
 Out of these modules, the GSB provides a tailour-made doctoral curriculum for every individual doctoral candidate.
 GSB doctoral candidates will collect a minimum of 40 Credit Points during their studies.

-Within the supervision agreement, an individual training plan is drawn up by the doctoral student and his/her supervisors at the beginning of the doctoral project.
+Within the supervision agreement, an individual training plan is drawn up by the doctoral candidate and his/her supervisors at the beginning of the doctoral project.
 The plan specifies the courses, seminars and projects, including international and industrial exchange, to be taken from each of the modules a through c.